ayadalshaikhli/NoteTaker/README.md

 ## About The Project

-Team Profile Generator is an application that allows users to build HTML page for their.
+Note-taker is an application that allows users to save their notes.

 ### Built With